-Included in your class participation grade is the requirement to contribute SIX paragraphlength postings to our OWL discussion board (owl.ca).
+Included in your class participation grade is the requirement to contribute NINE paragraph-length posts to our OWL discussion board (owl.ca).
 These may take the form of a comment on the reading, a question, or an idea you want to try out.
 Basically, this is a way to continue our discussion outside of the classroom, and to give everyone an opportunity to express their ideas.
-To receive full credit, you should make your post before 12 p.m. on the day of class, and your post should concern the reading or topic of the upcoming discussion.
+To receive full credit, you should make your post before 1 p.m. on the day of class, and your post should concern the reading or topic of the day's upcoming discussion.
+The first 3 posts are due no later than February 3, the next 3 by March 10, and the final 3 by the last day of class, April 12.